Aggregation Trees

 This section outlines the implementation of the methodology proposed in this paper, which involves three steps.
-First, an estimation step constructs an estimate $\hat{\tau} \left( \cdot \right)$ of $\tau \left( \cdot \right)$.
-Second, a tree-growing step approximates $\hat{\tau} \left( X_i \right)$ by a standard decision tree \citep[][]{breiman1984cart} that constrains the set of admissible groupings.
+First, an estimation step constructs an estimate $\hat{\tau} ( \cdot )$ of $\tau ( \cdot )$.
+Second, a tree-growing step approximates $\hat{\tau} ( X_i )$ by a standard decision tree \parencite{breiman1984cart} that constrains the set of admissible groupings.
 Third, a tree-pruning step generates a sequence of nested subtrees, one for each level of granularity.
 Each subtree provides an optimal grouping, where optimality means that, at each granularity level, the groupings minimize the loss in explained heterogeneity due to aggregation.

-The next subsection describes the tree-growing step, detailing the splitting strategy used by aggregation trees and comparing it with that of causal trees \citep[][]{athey2016recursive}.
+The next subsection describes the tree-growing step, detailing the splitting strategy used by aggregation trees and comparing it with that of causal trees \parencite{athey2016recursive}.
 Then, the tree-pruning step is discussed.
 Finally, we explain how to conduct valid inference about the GATEs using double machine learning procedures.
 The algorithm below summarizes the full implementation.